-You're one of our key partners in assuring your student's success both academically and personally.
-While your role will change somewhat, you'll still have an extremely important role to play: supporter, resource person, sounding board and, most importantly, loved one.
+You're one of our key partners in assuring your student succeeds both academically and personally.
+While your role will change, you'll still have an important one to play: supporter, resource person, sounding board and, most importantly, loved one.

 When do we contact parents?

-Freedom of information & protection of privacy act (FOIP)
+Freedom of information and protection of privacy act (FOIP)

-As a rule, the University of Calgary will not share information about a student with a third party.
+As a rule, the University of Calgary cannot share information about a student with a third party.
 In accordance with Alberta’s Freedom of Information and Protection of Privacy Act, the following information is considered private and must be protected: